 How Do Ticks Find Humans?

 A tick grabs hold of a human with the claws at the end of its legs and then searches for an attachment spot.
 Once it finds a good place, it cuts into the skin with sharp mouthparts.
 The tick then inserts a feeding tube to withdraw blood.
 These preparation steps take from minutes to hours.
-A person may not feel the tick's presence because the tick injects an anesthetic.
+A person may not feel the tick's presence because the animal injects an anesthetic.
 This prevents the person from feeling pain and trying to dislodge the animal.
 Once a tick begins feeding, it may continue to do so for hours, days, or even weeks if it isn't removed.

 A Nymph Prepares to Feed

-What Is Alpha-gal?
+What Is Alpha-Gal?

 Alpha-gal is the short name for a carbohydrate called galactose-alpha-1,3-galactose.
 This chemical is found in the muscles (or meat) of all mammals except primates, the order to which humans belong.